-The Maharashtra government on Tuesday said that it will submit fresh evidence to the Centre to support the proposal for a ban on Hindutva group Sanathan Sanstha, Hindustan Times reported.
+The Maharashtra government on Tuesday said that it will submit new evidence to the Centre to support the proposal for a ban on Hindutva group Sanathan Sanstha, the Hindustan Times reported.
 Maharashtra minister of state for home Deepak Kesarkar said the Centre will take a decision on the ban, The Asian Age reported.

 The proposal to ban the organisation was first submitted by the Congress and Nationalist Congress Party-led Maharashtra government in 2011, The Asian Age reported.
 The ruling Congress-led United Progressive Alliance Union government, however, did not take a decision on the matter.

 “When the central government takes any decision, it takes views from all sides, studies the matter well,” said Kesarkar.
 “Only then can it take such a big decision.”

 On August 9, the police arrested Hindutva activist Vaibhav Raut and two suspected accomplices after police found a large stash of crude bombs and weapons at his office.
 They were allegedly making bombs to spread panic at public gatherings, and are in the custody of the Anti-Terrorism Squad till August 28.